[Free will is the] “internal forces I do not understand.” ~ Marvin Minsky, quoted in Behave by Robert M. Sapolsky

-Robert Sapolsky, biologist, primatologist, and endocrinologist, has transcended his fields of origin and written a magisterial work on human nature (Sapolsky, 2017).
-He draws on anthropology, psychology, neuroscience, and behavioral economics as they relate to his central question.
-Can we understand and perhaps even predict why and when people behave shabbily or decently?
+Robert Sapolsky, biologist, primatologist, and endocrinologist, has transcended his fields of origin and written a magisterial work on human nature (Penguin, 2017).
+He draws on anthropology, psychology, neuroscience, and behavioral economics as they relate to his central question: Can we understand and perhaps even predict why and when people behave shabbily or decently?
 And can we do this without resorting to moral philosophy or folk psychology?
 His answer, evolving over 700 pages, is that yes we can, but it is complicated and will remain so.
 Everything he offers by way of answering his question is grounded in a traditional and sturdy scientific worldview as conceived during the enlightenment and having evolved since.
 Sapolsky rejects mysticism and convenient shortcuts.
 He accepts uncertainty as a feature of the scientific life.
-At one point, he notes that it may well be that 51% of scientists hold one view on a critical issue, whereas 49% hold a different view.
+At one point, he notes that it may well be that 51 percent of scientists hold one view on a critical issue, whereas 49 percent hold a different view.
 But such a statistical breakdown does not entail or legitimate a breakdown of rationality.
 There is truth to be discovered, though it may take a while.

 Sapolsky sees humans as biological beings with culture.
 Biology and culture are deeply intertwined.
 To see them as opposites is pointless.
 The conjunctions and intersections of biology and culture can be studied rigorously.
 Every step of the way, biological and nonbiological (experience, culture) factors shape what humans do.
 This is a staunchly materialistic and deterministic outlook.
 Interestingly, Sapolsky does not emphasize the term causation, perhaps because he fears it might be misunderstood as “main-effect causation.”
 Instead, he sees the myriad of influencing factors as modulating one another.
 In time, the reader learns that Sapolsky has no use for the notion of free will.
 To be crystal-clear, Sapolsky nonetheless dedicates his penultimate chapter to the issue, spelling out like only a hard-shell scientist can that any version of the free-will argument reduces to the homunculus hypothesis, the illogicality of which is easily shown when it fails the infinite regress test.